Boa vs. Python

 Boa vs. Python is a 2004 science fiction horror film.
 It was directed by David Flores, from a script by Chase Parker and Sam Wells, and was filmed in Sofia, Bulgaria.
+In the film, an FBI agent seeks help from a herpetologist and a marine biologist to release a specially bred Boa to hunt a gigantic Python that has been attacking humans.
 The film is a crossover between Python (2000) and its indirect sequel New Alcatraz (2002, also known as Boa).

 Plot

-Two masked wrestlers, one named "Boa" the other "Python", are grappling.
+Two masked wrestlers, one named "Boa" the other "Python", are grappling in Atlantic City, New Jersey.
 Enjoying this spectacle is multi-millionaire casino owner Broddick (Adam Kendrick) and his girlfriend Eve (Angel Boris).
 Their night out is interrupted by a phone call.
-The caller, Ramon informs Broddick that his "package" has arrived overseas from South America and is being delivered.
+The caller, Ramon informs Broddick at York, Pennsylvania that his "package" has arrived overseas from South America and is being delivered.
 Broddick is delighted and promises lucrative compensation to Ramon for his work.